Rifqio/simple-rag-implementation/assets/employees/Avery Lancaster.md

 - **2023**: $225,000 base salary + $75,000 performance bonus

 ## Other HR Notes
-- **Professional Development**: Avery has actively participated in leadership training programs and industry conferences, representing Jasa Raharja Putera and fostering partnerships.
+- **Professional Development**: Avery has actively participated in leadership training programs and industry conferences, representing BPJS Kesehatan and fostering partnerships.
 - **Diversity & Inclusion Initiatives**: Avery has championed a commitment to diversity in hiring practices, seeing visible improvements in team representation since 2021.
 - **Work-Life Balance**: Feedback revealed concerns regarding work-life balance, which Avery has approached by implementing flexible working conditions and ensuring regular check-ins with the team.
-- **Community Engagement**: Avery led community outreach efforts, focusing on financial literacy programs, particularly aimed at underserved populations, improving Jasa Raharja Putera's corporate social responsibility image.
+- **Community Engagement**: Avery led community outreach efforts, focusing on financial literacy programs, particularly aimed at underserved populations, improving BPJS Kesehatan's corporate social responsibility image.

-Avery Lancaster has demonstrated resilience and adaptability throughout her career at Jasa Raharja Putera, positioning the company as a key player in the insurance technology landscape.
+Avery Lancaster has demonstrated resilience and adaptability throughout her career at BPJS Kesehatan, positioning the company as a key player in the insurance technology landscape.